KYW (AM): Origin in Chicago (1921)

-In 1923, Westinghouse established a station, KFKX in Hastings, Nebraska, located near the center of the country.
-The station was designed to serve a dual purpose, of providing an agricultural service, and for testing the practicality of using shortwave transmitters to link together radio networks, with KFKX receiving much of its programming by shortwave from KDKA in Pittsburgh.
-In 1927 the project was abandoned, although it was announced that the KFKX programming was being consolidated with KYW.
+In 1923, Westinghouse had established a station, KFKX in Hastings, Nebraska, located near the center of the country.
+This station was designed to serve a dual purpose, of providing agricultural programming, and for testing the practicality of shortwave transmitters for linking radio networks, with KFKX receiving much of its programming by shortwave from KDKA in Pittsburgh.
+In 1927, the project was abandoned, although it was announced that the KFKX programming was being consolidated with KYW.
 Westinghouse now controlled two stations in addition to KYW in the Chicago area: KFKX and WEBH.
 On September 1, 1928, the Federal Radio Commission (FRC) ordered that their operations should be consolidated.
 WEBH was deleted, and the other two stations were merged, with a dual call letter assignment of KYW-KFKX, although the latter call sign would be rarely if ever used after 1930.

-In 1929, KYW's transmitter was moved from the top of Chicago's Congress Hotel to west suburban Bloomingdale Township.
+Under the provisions of the FRC's General Order 40, a sweeping reallocation of frequencies was implemented on November 11, 1928, and KYW was assigned to 1020 kHz.
+Its transmitter was moved from the top of Chicago's Congress Hotel to west suburban Bloomingdale Township.
+The signal experienced difficulties in covering the entire city of Chicago, so a relay transmitter on the same frequency, KYWA, was set up, although it was deleted in the spring of 1930.

 On May 15, 1933, after the FRC requested that stations using only one of their assigned call letters drop those that were no longer in regular use, KFKX was eliminated and the station reverted to just KYW.